AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-planner-navigation.md

 * The object hierarchy (information in the rows of the Resource Planner).
 * The hour allocation information (information in the columns of the Resource Planner).

-  For more information about what the columns show in the Resource Planner depending on which view you select, see [Review resource availability and allocation using the Resource Planner](../../resource-mgmt/resource-planning/resource-availability-allocation-resource-planner.md).
+  For more information about what the columns show in the Resource Planner depending on which view you select, see [Review resource availability and allocation using the Adobe Workfront Resource Planner](../../resource-mgmt/resource-planning/resource-availability-allocation-resource-planner.md).

 In order to display accurate information in the Resource Planner, you must meet a set of prerequisites.
 For more information about the prerequisites, see the "Prerequisites for working in the Resource Planner" section in the [Resource Planner overview](../../resource-mgmt/resource-planning/get-started-resource-planner.md) article.
 To change the view in the Resource Planner: